monikaUPF/KRISTthem2prosModule/README.md

     - mod2_them2ssml.py : it derives ssml prosody tags based on thematicity generated in the previous module.
         Input: conll file annotated with thematicity
         Output: txt file with SSML prosody tags

+# Citation
+If you use, modify or publish any articles based on the contents of this repository, please cite the following paper:

+Domínguez, M., Burga, A., Farrús, M and Wanner, L. Towards expressive prosody generation in TTS for reading aloud applications.
+In proceedings of IberSPEECH 2018, Sarcelona, Spain.